New Zealand AM class electric multiple unit

 The New Zealand AM class of electric multiple unit (EMU) was constructed for the electrification of Auckland's railway network.
 The class was introduced in 2014 with the first unit having arrived in September 2013.
 The units are classified AM (Auckland Metro), with the driving motor car with pantograph classified AMP, the middle trailer car AMT and the driving motor car without pantograph AMA.
-The trains are operated by Transdev Auckland for Auckland Transport under the AT Metro brand.
+The trains are operated by Auckland One Rail for Auckland Transport under the AT Metro brand.